Hhankyangg/cs61b-sp18/My-Notes/Chapter8.md

   1+2+4+8+ \dots +N \in \Theta (N)
   $$

 **Practice.** The only way to learn this is through plenty of practice.

+## 8.4

+- Big O is an upper bound ("less than or equals")
+- Big Omega is a lower bound ("greater than or equals")
+- Big Theta is both an upper and lower bound ("equals")
+- Big O does NOT mean "worst case".
+We can still describe worst cases using Big Theta
+- Big Omega does NOT mean "best case".
+We can still describe best cases using Big Theta
+- Big O is sometimes colloquially used in cases where Big Theta would provide a more precise statement
+- Amortized analysis provides a way to prove the average cost of operations.
+- If we chose $a_i$ such that $\Phi_i$ is never negative and $a_i$ is constant for all $i$, then the amortized cost is an upper bound on the true cost.